Tarmslitaren/FrosthavenAssistant/README.md

 ## Known Issues:
 - Does not handle character modifier decks.
+- Severe flickering on lineage os 16, 17 and 18.
 - Some animations will not play, (and some may play when they shouldn't) when receiving updates over wifi.
 - TCP connection only works over wifi as far as I can tell, and has not been tested in any other environment.
 - When trying to connect without a server on same network, may result in a lot of error messages shown when it tries connecting.